 Drug therapy during pregnancy and breastfeeding needs attention that can be solved by clinical decision support

 Drug therapy during pregnancy or breastfeeding can be challenging for doctors, pharmacists, and patients due to uncertainties regarding drug dosing and safety.
-Clinical problem
+Clinical problem2-3% of all congenital disabilities result from drugs taken to treat a disorder or symptom.

 More than 50% of pregnant women take prescription or over-the-counter drugs, use social drugs (tobacco and alcohol), or use illicit drugs during pregnancy.